CahanLab/oneSC/README.md

                                     sol_per_pop = 30,
                                     reduce_auto_reg = True)
 inferred_grn.to_csv("OneSC_network.csv")

+# save the dictionary of Boolean states into a pickle object.
+# we will be needing the Boolean profiles of initial state for running simulations
+pickle.dump(state_dict, open("state_dict.pickle", "wb"))
 ```
 You can print the inferred GRN out.
+It should look like something below.
 ```
 print(inferred_grn)